 Thank you for your interest in applying to the Gateway PhD program offered through a partnership between the San José State University School of Information and Manchester Metropolitan University.
-The first cohort will begin July 1, 2022.
-Subsequent cohorts will begin in July of each year.
+New student cohorts will begin in July of each year.
 Please be sure to review the research areas we are currently recruiting for before completing the application procedures.

-Applications for admission to the Gateway PhD program are processed in 4 stages.
-This is a coordinated effort between the two universities, with Manchester Met selecting the finalists who are officially offered admission to the Gateway PhD program.
+Applications for admission to the Gateway PhD program are processed in 3 stages.
+This is a coordinated effort between the two universities, with Manchester Metropolitan University selecting the finalists who are officially offered admission to the Gateway PhD program.

 - CV or resume: A current and complete CV that includes your earned educational degrees, relevant professional experience, and peer-reviewed scholarly publications and presentations (full citations).

-- Recommendation letter: A letter of recommendation from a professional who has knowledge of your research abilities.
+- Recommendation letters: two letters of recommendation from professionals who have knowledge of your research abilities.

 - Transcripts (copies) for all earned degrees, with GPA indicated.
 Official transcripts are not needed at this stage.
 Do not send transcripts for courses taken if no degree was earned.

-Applicants who proceed to Stage 3 will be reviewed by the faculty members with best alignment for the research topic.
-Stage 3 will include further interviews (typically held virtually), and writing an extended research proposal (~2,000 words).
-The faculty member may request additional writing samples.
-We expect to conduct interviews January 15 through February 15, 2022.
-Decisions on Stage 3 will be communicated to applicants by the end of February 2022.
+Applicants who proceed to Stage 2 will be reviewed by the faculty members with best alignment for the research topic.
+Stage 2 will include faculty interviews (typically held virtually), and may include an extended research proposal (~2,000 words).
+The faculty member may also request additional writing samples.
+Interviews will be conducted February 1 through March 1, 2023.
+Decisions will be communicated to applicants by the beginning of March 2023.

-The San José State University School of Information will send the Stage 3 materials for a group of finalists to Manchester Met for consideration.
-Manchester Met will contact the finalists to submit further information as required, including official transcripts, TOEFL scores (if applicable), etc. The final decision to offer admission is made by Manchester Met.
+The San José State University School of Information will send the materials for a group of finalists to Manchester Metropolitan University for consideration.
+Manchester Metropolitan University will contact the finalists to submit further information as required, including official transcripts, TOEFL scores (if applicable), etc. The final decision to offer admission is made by Manchester Metropolitan University.